jc3213/download_with_aria2/README.md

     - Active: Light Blue `Number`
     - Error: Red `E`
 - Support notifications
-    - Disabled: No notifications
+    - `Disabled`: No notifications
-    - When Start: Show notification when download start [**This extension only**]
+    - `When Start`: Show notification when download start [**This extension only**]
-    - When Complete: Show notification when download complete
+    - `When Complete`: Show notification when download complete
-    - Always: Show notification when download start, and complete
+    - `Always`: Show notification when download start, and complete
 - Capture browser downloads
     - Switchable APIs  [**Firefox Only**]
         - `downloads API` [**Default**]